britram/rains-prototype/draft-trammell-rains-protocol.md

 CBOR-encoded binary data at rest to be recognized as a RAINS message.

-The RAINS data model is a relatively straightforward mapping of the information model to the Concise Binary Object Representation (CBOR) {{!RFC7049}}, such that Assertions are split into four subtypes of assertion depending on their scope and purpose: singular Assertions and Zones for positive proof of the existence of an association between a name and an object, Shards and P-Shards for negative proof.
-Messages, singular Assertions, Shards, P-Shards, Zones, Queries, and Notifications are each represented as a CBOR map of integer keys to values, which allows each of these types to be extended in the future, as well as the addition of non- standard, application-specific information to RAINS messages and data items.
-A common registry of map keys is given in
+The RAINS data model is a relatively straightforward mapping of the information model to the Concise Binary Object Representation (CBOR) {{!RFC7049}}, such that Assertions are split into four subtypes depending on their scope and purpose:

+- Singular Assertions and Zones for a positive proof of the existence of an association between a name and an Object;
+- Shards and P-Shards for negative proof thereof.

+Messages, Singular Assertions, Shards, P-Shards, Zones, Queries, and Notifications are each represented as a CBOR map of integer keys to values, which allows each of these types to be extended in the future, as well as the addition of non-standard, application-specific information to RAINS messages and data items.
+A common registry of map keys is given in {{tabmkey}}.
-{{tabmkey}}.
 RAINS implementations MUST ignore any data objects associated with map keys they do not understand.
 Integer map keys in the range -22 to +23 are reserved for the use of future versions or extensions to the RAINS protocol, due to the efficiency of representation of these values in CBOR.

-Message contents, signatures and object values are implemented as type- prefixed CBOR arrays with fixed meanings of each array element; the structure of these lower-level elements can therefore not be extended.
+Message and Assertion contents, signatures and object values are implemented as type- prefixed CBOR arrays with fixed meanings of each array element; the structure of these lower-level elements can therefore not be extended.
 Message section types are given in {{tabsection}}, object types in {{tabobj}}, and signature algorithms in {{tabsig}}.

 {: #tabmkey title="CBOR Map Keys used in RAINS"}